 This post may contain affiliate links.
 See full disclosure here.

-It’s hard for most of us to keep tabs on all the toys our kiddos collect.
-And I’m learning, as my kiddos get older, their toys have many small pieces, which in the blink of an eye are scattered all over the entire house.
+It’s hard for most of us to keep tabs on all the toys our kids seem to collect.
+I’m learning, as my children get older, their toys have more small pieces, which in the blink of an eye, become scattered all over the entire house.

 I have found that keeping a majority of their toys up –